paulvha/MicroMod/SFs_MM_InputDisplay/README.md

 * Example3: More functions and the demo for splitscreens
 * Example4: Screen in screen demo

 Given that only Hyperdisplay documentation examples that are provided, I expect it was somehow the core reason for this carrier board.
-So sad to see the low outcome.
+Disappointed with the libraries.
 All this means you have to do a lot of work yourself to make something usefull.
-IF you want to use different fonts.. find it out yourself !
+If you want to use different fonts.. find it out yourself !

 ## About THIS library
 This library handles the Hyperdisplay.
 For the APA102 leds and button & buzzer I have adjusted / created other libraries.